January 15, 2024 is the deadline for admission to the UNT PhD program in History for the 2024-2025 academic year.

 - Submit an online application at https://apply.history.unt.edu/ and upload the following attachments:

 - Statement of purpose.
 The statement of purpose explains why you wish to pursue a Ph.D. in History at UNT.
 This letter should describe the central insights and intellectual questions that motivate your interests in history; the specific fields of historical study in which you are interested; and the broader goals you hope to achieve through your research and scholarship.

 - Sample of writing.
 A piece of professional/academic writing from the master's degree.

 - At least three (3) letters of recommendation.
 At least three letters should come from people who are familiar with your post-secondary academic record and are able to speak to your potential for success in the Ph.D. history program.
 Applicants must include recommenders name and email address when filling out their History application, in order for each recommender to receive the link to upload their recommendation letters.
 There is no specific recommendation form required.

-Please note: If an applicant's application file is incomplete by the department's current application deadline, they may register as a Non-Degree Seeking student with Toulouse Graduate School and enroll in graduate history courses (with the written permission of the appropriate instructor) while they complete all of the history admission requirements.
-In such cases, students may transfer up to twelve (12) hours of history graduate course work to count towards the completion of their history master's degree if and when they are later admitted unconditionally to the History master's program.
+Please note: If an applicant's application file is incomplete by the department's current application deadline, they may register as a Non-Degree Seeking student with Toulouse Graduate School and enroll in graduate history courses (with the written permission of the appropriate instructor; note instructors are not required to give permission) while they complete all of the history admission requirements.
+In such cases, students may transfer up to twelve (12) hours of history graduate course work to count towards the completion of their history degree if they are later admitted unconditionally to the History graduate program.
+Admission to the History graduate program is not guaranteed by enrolling as a non-degree student.
 Applicants should visit and review the Toulouse Graduate School website before applying - https://tgs.unt.edu/future-students/graduate-admissions/other-graduate-opportunities